nebuscar/R-scRNA-seq-code-repository/working diary.md

 3.Scale

-4.FindNeighbours
+4.PCA

+5.FindNeighbours

-5.FindClusters (we can setup resolution e.g. res=0.1, 0.8)
+6.FindClusters (we can setup resolution e.g. res=0.1, 0.8)

-6.UMAP
+7.UMAP

 7.Finally, we will get a clustering map

-Remember: if the data comes from muti datasets, do integration(e.g. CCA-Integration, RPCA-Integration)
+Remember: if the data comes from muti datasets, do integration after PCA(e.g. CCA-Integration, RPCA-Integration)